 For more information, please contact a supervisor of officials from your area.
 A directory can be found under the MHOA Board section.

-The Officiating Program establishes "levels of achievement" for each individual, from the beginner to the highly-skilled official.
+The Officiating Program establishes a classification system for each individual, from the beginner to the highly-skilled official.

 First-year officials must register as a Level 1 official and may officiate at the lower levels of hockey.